ropensci-archive/roweb2/content/blog/2018-05-03-onboarding-is-work.md

 to work.
 We needed to filter positive age because in one case the GitHub repo of the onboarded package was apparently deleted and re-created without history after approval.
-Such things happen, thankfully the package wasn’t lost, just its history!
+Such things happen, thankfully the package wasn't lost, just its history!

 Many packages are submitted while still very young which might indicate rapid development.
-It might also mean some authors viewed onboarding as a part of development, i.e. authors knew they intended to submit quite rapidly.
-For instance, Maëlle developed `opencage` in just a few days, then submitted it to get it ready for wider use by the community.
+It might also mean some authors viewed onboarding as a part of development, i.e.Â authors knew they intended to submit quite rapidly.
+For instance, MaÃ«lle developed `opencage` in just a few days, then submitted it to get it ready for wider use by the community.

-### Work done by reviewers
+## Work done by reviewers

 How much effort is put in by reviewers in this process?
 Reviewer time and effort is one of our most precious resources (you can read more